JuliaMuellner/HorizontalAdhesionModel/README.md

 This project provides a minimalist model, which explores the dynamics of adhesion clusters in the presence of constant shear forces.
 The system is reduced to a single adapter molecule species (talin) that can undergo conformational changes when being stretched.
 As in an open system, molecules are exchanged between a reservoir and the adhesion cluster.
 To account for adhesion growth upon molecule unfolding, we expand the reservoir rate to be proportional to the number of unfolded bound molecules.
 ![ Sketch of the horizontal model.](HorizontalModel2.png)
-This project contains python scripts for simulating the dynamics, a python script for data analysis, a Mathematica notebook to compute an analytical solution as well as a data example.
+This project contains python scripts for simulating the dynamics and for data analysis.
+Moreover, two Mathematica notebook are provided to compute analytical solutions of the mean-field equations.
+Example Data can be found in the respective folder.

 ### Files
 #### Scripts